canonical/launchpad-manual/docs/developer/explanation/index.rst

 -------------

-Launchpad's visual style comes from CSS and images that are compiled and optimized as part of the build, including CSS sprites that combine many small images into one.
+Launchpad's visual style comes from CSS and images that are compiled and optimized as part of the build using CSS sprites.

 - :ref:`CSS <launchpad-css>`
 - :ref:`CSS sprites <use-css-sprites>`